 Old Town Belton Redevelopment

-- Beginning in the year of the property transfer, County Collector bills property owner for taxes due (e.g., land only portion of taxes are still due during the first 10 years of abatement) and payments in lieu of taxes (“PILOTS”) pursuant to the terms of the Memorandum of Understanding agreement in the amount of taxes that would have been due on the previously existing improvements to the property if no tax abatement had been granted.
-County Collector collects the taxes and PILOTS by December 31 of each year and distributes them to each of the taxing districts.
+- Beginning in the year of the property transfer, the County Collector bills the property owner for taxes due (e.g., land only portion of taxes are still due during the first 10 years of abatement) and payments in lieu of taxes (“PILOTS”) pursuant to the terms of the Memorandum of Understanding agreement in the amount of taxes that would have been due on the previously existing improvements to the property if no tax abatement had been granted the County Collector collects the taxes and PILOTS by December 31 of each year and distributes them to each of the taxing districts.

 - City staff tracks tax abatement for 10-15 years (depending on level of tax abatement approved) or until costs of improvements have been recouped through tax abatement, whichever occurs first.

-Old Town Belton Redevelopment District (PDF, 24MB)
+Old Town Belton Redevelopment District Map(PDF, 24MB)

 Full Redevelopment Process(PDF, 58KB)

-Old Town Belton Redevelopment Plan Policy(PDF, 192KB)
+Old Town Belton Redevelopment Plan Policy(PDF, 183KB)

-For more information, please contact Carolyn Yatsook at email@example.com or (816)892.1263
+For more information, please contact firstname.lastname@example.org or (816)892.1263